OpenRefine/OpenRefine/docs/docs/manual/running.md

 <TabItem value="mac">

-You can find OpenRefine in your Applications folder, or you can call it from the command line with `./refine`.
+You can find OpenRefine in your Applications folder, or you can open it using Terminal.

+To run OpenRefine using Terminal:
+*   Find the OpenRefine application / icon in Finder
+*   Control-click on the icon and select “Show Package Contents” from the context menu
+*   This should open a new Finder menu: navigate into the “MacOS” folder
+*   Control-click on “JavaAppLauncher”
+*   Choose “Open With” from the menu, and select “Terminal.”

 To exit, close all your OpenRefine browser tabs, go back to the terminal window and press `Command` and `Q` to close it down.